mostriki/playing_cards/README.md

 ## Description

 The goal of this project was to write a set of classes that represent the feeling of playing with a deck of cards.
 You should be able to shuffle the deck and deal out one card at a time until the deck is empty.

-Applying the principals of object oriented design made this a really fun exercise to do.
-Especially because I am about to finish Sandi Metz's book on _Practical Object-Oriented Design in Ruby_.
-I would like to explore incorporating a class for Cards and filling out each of the classes with additional features, like suite color and playing a match.
+## Further Exploration

+The classes could be improved by adding card colors to Deck or giving Dealer more features.
+If the application were a little larger, I might discover more ways to break up the application into new and different classes.
+I would add players, a card class, and even an automatic card shuffler to shuffle the deck for the dealer.

 ## Setup/Installation Requirements